The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Introduction

-Despite this progress, an important connection between textual jailbreaks and audio jailbreaks remains underexplored.
-This gap is particularly striking given three observations: \textbf{(1)} text and audio modalities exhibit high semantic similarity, \textbf{(2)} modern text-to-speech (TTS) models provide a scalable mechanism for converting text to audio, and \textbf{(3)} textual jailbreak techniques are significantly more mature and diverse than their audio-based counterparts.
-Together, these factors motivate the study of \textbf{cross-modality transfer of jailbreak attacks from text to audio,} raising a fundamental question: \textit{are modality-aligned omni-models also adversarially aligned?} Answering this question is critical for developing principled audio red-teaming strategies, as strong multimodal alignment may inadvertently propagate textual jailbreak vulnerabilities to the audio modality.
+Despite this progress, an important bridge between text attacks and audio attacks remains underexplored, which is particularly striking given three observations: \textbf{(1)} text and audio modalities exhibit high semantic similarity, \textbf{(2)} modern text-to-speech (TTS) models provide a scalable and efficient mechanism for converting text to audio, and \textbf{(3)} textual jailbreak techniques are significantly more mature and diverse than their audio-based counterparts.
+Together, these factors motivate a closer investigation of \textit{cross-modality transfer of jailbreak attacks from text to audio,} raising a fundamental question: \textbf{are modality-aligned omni-models also adversarially aligned?} Answering this question is central to audio safety evaluation: if text attacks transfer systematically across modalities, then current evaluations may underestimate risks originating from the text modality.